Kernix13/tower/README.md

 - `composer.phar`: empty file
 - `package.json` and `package.lock.json`: not using node modules

-Check out the notes on `composer` at the bottom of `README_S.md`.
-I may need to install composer.
+Check out the notes on `composer` at the bottom of `README_S.md` on composer.
+I may need to install composer as I make changes to my styles so that they are reflected in `style-rtl.css`.

+You can also check the [Underscores repo](https://github.com/Automattic/underscores.me) to see their files, or download a version from [their website](https://underscores.me/) t get a copy of those files.

 ## Template Files